Helpful prior learning:

 To lead finance for regeneration, states need strong public institutions.
 But many have been weakened by austerity policies cutting state staff and budgets.
 States have also been relying more on private consultants rather than hiring and training in-house teams.
 This ‘hollowing-out’ of the state reduces public expertise and makes it more likely that state finance will serve private interests.

 Coordination is another challenge.
-Ministries, central banks, and agencies often act separately.
+Ministries, central banks, and state agencies often act separately.
 Regenerative finance needs shared goals, strong laws, and joint action.
 These goals also take time.
 Political cycles are short, but regenerative projects can take decades.
 States need long-term commitment to keep public missions on track.
 Finally, state direction for regenerative finance needs public trust.
 Without transparency and participation, even good policies may fail.
 Finance must be seen to serve people and planet, not profit alone.

 -----------------